janus-idp/demo-setup/ansible/README.md

  ansible-galaxy collection install community.general
 ```

-3. The `kubernetes`, `openshift`, and `PyYAML` python packages need to be installed before using this playbook.
+3. The `kubernetes`, `openshift`, `PyYAML`, and `PyGitub` python packages need to be installed before using this playbook.
  ```
- pip3 install --user kubernetes openshift PyYAML
+ pip3 install --user kubernetes openshift PyYAML pip3 install PyGithub
  ```

 4. The `helm diff` plugin needs to be installed before using this playbook.